TDCole21/QA-SFIA2/README.md

 Unit testing is where individual units/ components of a software are tested.
 The purpose is to validate that each unit of the software performs as designed.
 A unit usually has one or a few inputs and usually a single output.
 It is the smallest testable part of any software, hence why I ran a URL and DB pytest to test each CRUD function and URL link.

 ### Integration Testing <a name="integration_testing"></a>
 Integration testing is where individual units are combined and tested as a group.
 The purpose of this level of testing is to expose faults in the interaction between integrated units.
-Coverage reports is a type of integration testing, and a target of +45% is acceptable and 80+% is desired.
+Coverage reports is a type of integration testing, and a target of +35% is adequate, 50%+ is acceptable and 80+% is desired.
 Add discussion for more marks.

 ### Acceptance Testing <a name="acceptance_testing"></a>
-Also known as operational readiness testing, this refers to the checking done to a system to ensure that processes and procedures are in place to allow the system to be used and maintained.
-This may include checks done to back-up facilities, procedures for disaster recovery, training for end users, maintenance procedures, and security procedures.
+Acceptance Testing, also known as operational readiness testing, refers to the checking done to a system to ensure that processes and procedures are in place to allow the system to be used and maintained.
+This includes checks done to back-up facilities, procedures for disaster recovery, training for end users, maintenance procedures, and security procedures.
-Selenium is a portable framework for testing web applications (front-end).
-Selenium provides a playback tool for authoring functional tests without the need to learn a test scripting language (Selenium IDE).
-It also provides a test domain-specific language (Selenese) to write tests in a number of popular programming languages, including C#, Groovy, Java, Perl, PHP, Python, Ruby and Scala.
-The tests can then run against most modern web browsers.
-Selenium runs on Windows, Linux, and macOS.
-It is open-source software released under the Apache License 2.0.
++ Selenium is a portable framework for testing front-end web applications.
-SonarQube is an open-source platform for continuous inspection of code quality to perform automatic reviews with static analysis of code to detect bugs, code smells, and security vulnerabilities.
++ SonarQube is an open-source platform for continuous inspection of code quality to perform automatic reviews with static analysis of code to detect bugs, code smells, and security vulnerabilities.
 It offers reports on duplicated code, coding standards, unit tests, code coverage, code complexity, comments, bugs, and security vulnerabilities.
 SonarQube can also record metrics history and provides evolution graphs as well as providing fully automated analysis and integration with CI integration tools such as Jenkins.
-Whilst Selenium is for front-end testing, SonarQube is for back-end testing.

 ### Influence <a name="testing_influence"></a>
 How the testing results influenced the application.